-The Jagiellonian University Senate adopted Resolution No. 5/I 2020 of January 29th, 2020 regarding the rules of recruitment to Doctoral Schools in the academic year 2020/2021.
+The Jagiellonian University Senate adopted Recruitment rules for the 2022/23 academic year regarding the rules of recruitment to Doctoral Schools in the academic year 2022/2023.

-Interview for the PhD Programme in Biology - Schedule:
+Recruitment schedule for the PhD Programme in Biology:

 Formal requirements for entering the admission procedure

 Persons holding the professional title of Master of Science, Master of Science, or an equivalent degree in the field of exact and natural sciences may be admitted to the programme named PhD Programme in Biology at the Doctoral School of Exact and Natural Sciences.

 As an exception, taking into account the best quality of scientific achievements, a person referred to in art.
 186 paragraph 2 of the Act, who does not have a master's degree, who is a graduate of the first-cycle studies or a student who has completed the third year of long-cycle studies, but who still has the status of a student in the field of study mentioned above or who has completed such a course, may apply for the programme.

 In order to confirm the fulfillment of the condition referred to in Art.
 186 paragraph 2 of the Act, the candidate is required to submit: